georgejacobplammoottil/dstoolkit/README.md

 4. Univariate distribution with percentiles
 5. Verbose for all percentiles and default for quartiles

-## binner() - Function to get a bivariate summary
+## bucketize() - Function to get a bivariate summary
-1. Allows exclusions
+1. Allows specifying values to exclude
 2. Keeps tied values in same bucket
 3. Provides averages, bucket definition and observation count
 4. Works for string categorical variables